chiragarya67/Todo_list/README.md

     npm install

 ## Running the Application
  To start the development server, run:

-    ```bash
      npm run dev

  The application will be available at http://localhost:3000.

-Building for Production
+## Building for Production
 To build the application for production, run:

     npm run build

 The production-ready files will be in the dist directory.

 Usage
 Open the application in your browser.
 Use the input field to add new tasks.
-Click on a task to mark it as completed.
 Click the delete button to remove a task.
+Click the remove all button to remove all tasks.

 Project Structure

-todo-list-react-vite/
+    ```bash
+    todo-list/
     ├── public/
     │   ├── index.html
     ├── src/
     │   ├── components/
     │   │   ├── TodoItem.jsx
     │   │   ├── TodoList.jsx
     │   ├── styles/
     │   │   ├── styles.js
     │   ├── App.jsx
     │   ├── main.jsx
     ├── package.json
     ├── README.md

-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgements
 React
 Vite
-Feel free to customize this README file to better fit your project’s specifics.
-If you have any more questions or need further assistance, feel free to ask!

-You can copy and paste this content into your `README.md` file.
-If you need any more help, feel free to ask!

 - **Chirag Arya**